 Ironhide was a weapon specialist, a title bestowed upon him for his vast knowledge and experience with a wide array of weaponry.
-From guns to cannons, bombs and death rays, as I called them, he knew how to blow a person from here to Kingdom Come, a thousand times over.
-Both of his signature weapons, in fact, could cause serious damage and were as large as his forearms.
-They consisted of an energy cannon on one side and a plasma cannon on the other, the latter of which was surrounded by a Gatling gun capable of firing rounds bigger than my fist.
+From guns to cannons, bombs and death rays (as I called them), he knew how to blow a person from here to Kingdom Come, a thousand times over.
+In fact both of his signature weapons were capable of causing serious damage - an energy cannon on one arm, and a plasma cannon with a Gatling gun mount on the other.
+They severed him well, much like his black and silver alloy during nightly missions.

 "How big?"
 I asked again, stressing each word.

-I couldn't help but laugh at the mere thought.
-They must have been twice my height.
+I couldn't help but laugh.
+His cannons were already huge!
+They nearly dwarfed his forearms.
 "Is there something you're not telling me?"
 I asked.
 "Like, are you trying to compensate for something?"

 The world suddenly turned upside down.
 "Do you need help Que or can I teach this punk a lesson?"

 Blood rushed to face.
 There was no escape.
 I was lodged between his fingers and one fell move would have me crushed, but it also meant I could not slip and fall to the ground.